Kaun Banega Crorepati: Season 14: 2022

-The first episode of Season 14 was premiered on Sunday, 7 August 2022.
+The first episode of Season 14 premiered on Sunday, 7 August 2022.
 The "Triple Test" was continued for this season and the lifelines were reduced from 4 to 3.
 The "expert advice" and "flip the question" lifelines were removed, and video call a friend replaced these lifelines.
-The number of questions has increased to 17.
-On account of India's 75th year of independence, the final amount was increased to ₹7.5 crore, an increase of, ₹50 lakhs and a new threshold at ₹75 lakhs was added preventing the player from going down if they misattempted the ₹1 crore question, which is the value of the 16th question and the penultimate question.
+The number of questions had increased to 17 for this season.
+On account of India's 75th year of independence, the final amount was increased to ₹7.5 crore, an increase of ₹50 lakhs and a new threshold at ₹75 lakhs was added to prevent the player from going down if they did misattempt the ₹1 crore question, which is the value of the 16th question and the penultimate question.

-The timer was renamed "DJ Babu".

 Kavita Chawla was the only 1 crore winner.

-Shashwat Goel is the first and only contestant to have attempted the Question 17 worth ₹7.5 Crores.
+Shashwat Goel is the first and only contestant to have attempted Question 17 worth ₹7.5 crores.
 After winning INR 1 crore, he had very logically explained the rationale that if he got it right then it would be an increment of 650% to INR 7.5 crore vs getting it wrong would reduce his prize winnings by 25% only, back down to INR 75,00,000.
 Goel answered the final question incorrectly and won ₹75,00,000.
 The final episode aired on 30 December 2022.

+Season 15: 2023

+Sony Entertainment Television announced the 15th season of KBC on 18 April 2023.
+The promo for registration was also released on the same day.
+Registration started on 29 April 2023 at 9:00 PM IST.

+The first episode aired on 14 August 2023.
+A new rule was introduced wherein when the player crosses the first threshold, a question would be asked from a person from anywhere in India and the audience would answer it using their voting devices; the audience member who answered correctly in the least time would be given a prize.